ThomasNakas/CPP09/README.md

 ---

-### 🧠 Implementation Notes ex02(PMergeMe)
+### 🧠 Implementation Notes – ex02 (PmergeMe)

-For this exercise, I implemented a custom sorting algorithm based on **Ford–Johnson merge-insertion sort**, integrating the **Jacobsthal sequence** to optimize the binary insertion process.
-This hybrid approach enhances performance while maintaining compliance with the constraints of the exercise.
+For this exercise, I implemented a custom sorting algorithm based on the **Ford–Johnson merge-insertion sort**, incorporating the **Jacobsthal sequence** to guide the binary insertion phase.
+This approach not only enhances performance but also deepened my understanding of non-trivial sorting algorithms beyond standard library implementations.

+Rather than relying on built-in sorting functions, I built my own logic for the binary insertion process following the Jacobsthal sequence.
+This allowed me to fully grasp the mechanics of efficient comparison and insertion steps within the sorting algorithm.

-Additionally, I customized the output formatting to improve clarity and assist with the evaluation process.
-To support a thorough and automated review, I also developed a **Bash script** that tests a wide range of scenarios—including valid inputs, edge cases, and error conditions—ensuring the robustness and correctness of the program.
+To support clarity during evaluation, I customized the printed output messages to clearly reflect each step of the process.
+Furthermore, I created a **Bash script** that runs a comprehensive suite of test cases, covering valid sequences, error handling, and a variety of input sizes.
+This ensures thorough verification of both functionality and edge cases.

 ---